ese5160/final-project-a07g-a14g-t26-hugging-overflow/A07G_README.md

 ##### Draw a diagram that explains the program flow for the UART transmission – starting from a string added by the program to the circular buffer “cbufTx” and ending on characters being shown on the screen of a PC (On Teraterm, for example).
 Please make reference to specific functions in the starter code.

 ##### What is done on the function “startStasks()” in main.c?
 How many threads are started?
+The StartTasks() function is responsible for:
+* Printing current heap size before starting any tasks.
+* Creating the CLI thread using FreeRTOS.
+* Logging an error if task creation fails.

+Only 1 thread is started:
+* Name: "CLI_TASK"
+* Function: vCommandConsoleTask
+* Purpose: Runs the CLI (Command Line Interface) loop that reads user input and responds.